|Course Length:||3 Years Full-Time|

 Introduction to Fiction outlines the art of fiction by concentrating on shorter pieces, often referred to as ‘microfiction’.
 The module also builds up techniques of perception, language and effect, in combination with the reading of fiction, with the aim of integrating reading as a fiction writer into an on-going practice of reflection.
 Emphasis will be placed upon journal writing and workshop practice.

 Introduction to Scriptwriting covers some of the essential elements of dramatic scriptwriting.
 These include characterisation, writing dialogue, scenes and beats, monologues, conflict and structure.
 The module will explore the concept of story in different mediums (theatre/film/television/radio) but will focus in particular on radio drama.
 You will gain an understanding of the specific demands of learning how to write effectively for radio.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of either LIT1022 Introduction to Literary Periods and Genres 1 or WRI1020 Introduction to Scriptwriting.

 WRI2023 The Art of Poetry (20 credits)

 The Art of Poetry enables you to write in, and experiment with, a variety of styles, to read a range of contemporary and recent poetry, and to relate that reading to an on-going process of reflection that will feedback into a robust and inventive writing practice.
 Emphasis will be placed upon continuous journaling, intensive reading and workshop participation.

 Writing Short Stories explores the nature of the short story form and its specific demands on the writer.
 You will produce your own short fiction, responding to the diversity of styles and genres adopted by short story authors.
 You will also be given guidance on potential outlets for your work.